 We’ve given special attention to cyberbullying and homophobic bullying as it is becoming an increasingly concerning issue with alarming and traumatizing impact on youth.

-Social media sites such as Facebook, mySpace, Twitter, YouTube, Flickr, and Tumblr as well email and cell phone texting have become a large part of the way youth communicate and socialize.
+Social media sites such as Facebook, Instagram, Twitter, YouTube, Flickr, and Tumblr as well email and texting have become a large part of the way youth communicate and socialize.
 It is for this reason cyberbullying has become an increasing reality among adolescents.

 Cyberbullying involves using the Internet, interactive and digital technologies (i.e. Facebook, Twitter, ID theft, websites, blogs, gaming sites) or mobile phones to intimidate, put down or spread rumours about someone.
 Cyberbullies feel safe as they can hide behind their computer or cell phone and be more secretive about their behaviours.
 This is a very complex type of bullying as it can involve direct bullying or using others to bully.
 It comes in many different forms; the only limits to what can be done are based on the bully’s imagination and access to technology.
 Cyber bullying can cause low self-esteem, skipping school, depression and even suicide.
 Cyber threats can be more harmful than face-to-face bullying, because there’s no escape.
 It can happen any time, any place.